Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 3b.
 In-Text and Reference Page Citations

 In-text citations are brief references within the body of your work that point to the source of information or ideas.
-A reference page citation, found at the end of your document, provides full details of all sources cited, such as the author's name, title, publication date, and publisher.
+A reference page, found at the end of your document, provides full details of all sources cited, such as the author's name, title, publication date, and publisher.
 These citations are crucial for avoiding plagiarism because they give proper credit to the original authors, allowing readers to verify sources and follow up on the information.
 By acknowledging the contributions of others, you maintain academic integrity and respect intellectual property rights.

 learn more